Involutions of Azumaya algebras: Rings with Involution

 \subsection{Quadratic \'{E}tale Algebras in Topoi}

-Our first definition of a ``quadratic \'etale algebra'' extends directly to the case where $S$ is a local ring object in a topos $\bfX$. \begin{definition} Given a ring object $S$ in a topos $\cat X$, we say an $S$-algebra $R$ is an \textit{\'etale $S$-algebra of rank $n$} if $R$ is a locally free $S$-module of rank $n$ such that the multiplication map $\mu: R \tensor_S R \to R$ may be split as a morphism of $R \tensor_S R$-algebras. \'Etale $S$-algebras of rank $2$ will be called \textit{quadratic} \'etale algebras. \end{definition}
+Our definition of a ``quadratic \'etale algebra'' extends directly to the case where $S$ is a local ring object in a topos $\bfX$. \begin{definition} Given a ring object $S$ in a topos $\mathbf X$, we say an $S$-algebra $R$ is a \textit{ finite \'etale $S$-algebra of rank $n$} if $R$ is a locally free $S$-module of rank $n$ such that the multiplication map $\mu: R \tensor_S R \to R$ may be split as a morphism of $R \tensor_S R$-algebras.
+Finite \'etale $S$-algebras of rank $2$ will be called \textit{quadratic} \'etale algebras. \end{definition}